incrhst/ERDS/README.md

 > Warning: This is "almost-works-ware".
 It is scheduled to be "works-ware" by mid October 2023.

 ## Purpose:
 Provide the simplest possible email distribution list.
-An authorised user sends an email to single email address and this triggers a script which does the rest of distribution.
-Theh final version will retrieve the email list using the API of the Breeze Church Management System.
+An authorised user sends an email to a single email address and this triggers a script which does the rest of distribution.
+The final version will retrieve the email list using the API of the Breeze Church Management System.

 ## Assumptions: